vigneshpalanivelr/MeachineLearningAI/S3-04-MLOps/CS1 - Introduction to MLOps.md

 ### Definition
 The **core of the ML workflow** - executing machine learning algorithms to obtain an ML model.

-**🎯 Real-World Analogy**: If Data Engineering is about preparing ingredients, Model Engineering is about perfecting the recipe.
+**Real-World Analogy**: If Data Engineering is about preparing ingredients, Model Engineering is about perfecting the recipe.
 Your goal?
 Create an intelligent function that learns patterns from data and makes accurate predictions.

 ### Model Engineering Pipeline